The Classification of Two-Dimensional Extended Topological Field Theories: The Planar Decomposition Theorem

-Fix a surface $\Sigma^2$ and a generic map $f:\Sigma \to \R^2$.
+A similar strategy can be employed in higher dimensions.
+In dimension two we are concerned not with Morse functions, but with maps to the plane, $\R^2$.
+We have already analyzed the singularities of these maps.
+Fix a surface $\Sigma$ and a generic map $f:\Sigma \to \R^2$.
 If $p \in \R^2$ is a point which is not a critical value of $f$, then $f$ is a local diffeomorphism around $p$.
 Propositions \ref{2dCuspProp}, \ref{2d2dmorseprop}, and \ref{2dFoldsProp} allow us to choose normal coordinates around any point which is a critical value.
-Theorem \ref{ThmGraphicOfMaptoR2} ensures that the images of the singular loci will form a graphic in $\R^2$.
-We will choose the normal coordinate neighborhoods in a way that is compatible with the graphic.
+Theorem~\ref{ThmGraphicOfMaptoR2} ensures that the images of the singular loci will form a 2-dimensional graphic in $\R^2$ in the sense of Definition~\ref{2dGraphicDefn}.
+Thus we can proceed analogously to above, by choosing an open covering of $\R^2$ over which we have local models, and compatible sheet data explaining how to glue these local models together.

-The covering dimension of $\R^2$ is two, and hence we may assume that these normal coordinate neighborhoods have at most triple intersections.
-Moreover, we may choose them so that in these triple intersections, there are are no critical values.
-Similarly, we may assume that the double intersections either contain no other critical points, or contain a portion of a single arc in the graphic, see Figure \ref{PossibleNormalCoordinateIntersectionsFig}.

-Thus each normal coordinate neighborhood contains either an isolated 2D Morse singularity, an isolated Cusp singularity, an isolated point where precisely two fold singularities occur (and in which the fold loci intersect in general position), a single arc of fold singularities, or no critical values at all.
-If $U$ is a region which contain no critical vales at all, then $f: f^{-1}(U) \to \R^2$ is a local diffeomorphism and hence $f^{-1}(U)$ consists of a disjoint union of ``sheets''.
-As before, we have a canonical isomorphism $f^{-1}(U) \cong S \times U$, where $S$ is the set of sheets, i.e. the components of $f^{-1}(U)$.
+Furthermore we can conduct a similar analysis one dimension higher.
+Two maps to $\R^2$ can be connected by a path of maps, which we consider as a single map $\Sigma \times I \to \R^2 \times I$, and which we can replace by a generic map.
+Again we have analyzed the singularities of such maps.
+From a triple consisting of a 2-dimensional graphic, an open cover, and a compatible collection of sheet data we can construct a surface (with a generic map to the plane inducing the graphic).
+Two such triples produce diffeomorphic manifolds when they extend to a 3-dimensional graphic with a cover and compatible sheet data.
+In this section we will describe more precisely the sheet data and make precise these reconstruction results.

+Consider first the 2-dimensional case of a closed surface $\Sigma$ with a generic map to the plane $f: \Sigma \to \R^2$.
+Suppose that $U \subseteq \R^2$ is an open set and that the intersection of $U$ with the singular locus of $f$ is empty.
+Then $f$ restricts to a local diffeomorphism from $f^{-1}(U)$ to $U$.
+Suppose that $U$ is contractible, then we further have

+as smooth manifolds over $U$, where $S$ is the discrete set of fibers over any point in $U$, the `sheets' over $U$.
+Thus the manifold $f^{-1}(U)$ is completely determined up to diffeomorphism over $U$ by the combinatorial data of the set $S$.